strangiato/pipenv-s2i-example/README.md

 `pip` is an incredibly simple tool that enables developers to easily install packages in their environment but that simplicity creates several problems that make it easy for both new and experienced developers to unknowingly introduce problems for themselves later on.

 The first challenge developers often face when attempting to containerize their application is understanding exactly what packages they need to install in their container.
-Developers may have installed several different tools in their environment during development and reverse engineering which packages are needed, which are dependecies, or which are left over from other projects (more on this later).
+Developers may have installed several different tools in their environment during development and reverse engineering which packages are needed, which are dependencies, or which are left over from other projects (more on this later).

 The `requirements.txt` file is a common pattern python developers will use for tracking what packages need to be installed in their container.
 It is a simple solution that at first glance appears to solve the problem, simply requiring the execution of `pip install -r requirements.txt` in the container build process.
 However, several problems can still occur with a requirements.txt file.

 One issue is that developers must manually track what packages need to be added to the requirements file.
-This creates a fairly minor burdon on the developer to ensure that as they install packages they record those changes in the requirements file.
+This creates a fairly minor burden on the developer to ensure that as they install packages they record those changes in the requirements file.

 Another issue with the requirements file is with tracking dependencies of packages a developer installs.
 I may specify package `a` in my requirements file which then installs package `b` for me automatically.
 This may work perfectly today but unbeknownst to me, I have potentially introduced a future dependency problem.
 Package `a` defines the requirement for `b` as simply `b>=1.0.0` and does not specify an upper limit of the dependency version.
 At some point package `b` releases an update which removes a feature that `a` is using and now my application is breaking.